jasonogasian/weather-findr/README.md

 3. I have noticed that weather forecast requests to the `weather.gov` API occasionally fail, seemingly for no reason.
 This needs to be investigated further.

+4. Need to add specific CORS domains to the Node API.